aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ## 3.1.
 Considerations

-- Due to some breaking dependency issues, customers can only upgrade to v1.3.8 or above (older releases continue to function, but cannot be installed)
+- Due to some breaking dependency issues, customers can only upgrade to v1.3.8 or above (older releases continue to function, but cannot be installed).
+- While an upgrade path is planned, customers with a standalone Accelerator installation can upgrade to v1.5.0 but need to continue with a standalone installation until the Control Tower upgrade option becomes available.
 - Always compare your configuration file with the config file from the release you are upgrading to in order to validate new or changed parameters or changes in parameter types / formats.
   - do NOT update to the latest firewall AMI - see the the last bullet in section [5.1.
 Accelerator Design Constraints / Decisions](#51-accelerator-design-constraints--decisions)
   - do NOT update the `organization-admin-role` - see bullet 2 in section [2.2.7.
 Other](#226-other)